pwrignall/pwrignall.github.io/posts/2023-11-20-coffeeneur-completion.md

 ![Coffee al fresco](/assets/images/coffeeneuring-2023/2023-11-20_01-chalk-hills.jpg)

-So, that's it, an end to a thoroughly enjoyable challenge which I expected to complete with a little more room to spare and saw me:
+So, that's it, an end to a thoroughly enjoyable challenge which I expected to complete with a little more time to spare but saw me:

 - Cycle 67.6 kilometres over seven rides
 - Consume five cappuccinos (campachoochoos), one cortado and one flat white